dsarov/MGAP/README.md

 # MGAP

+MGAP can now use SPAdes instead of Velvet if needed.

 MGAP has been updated to version 2.0 with Nextflow integration for job management.
 Installation and running the pipeline is now slightly different than previous versions.

 <i>MGAP Installation (post version 2.0)</i>